 Picture an owl in your mind's eye.
 Chances are you're thinking of a large, bulky bird with huge eyes huddled furtively in a tree.
 Think again, this time of a small, long-legged owl of open country, readily seen during the day--the burrowing owl.

-The burrowing owl's scientific name (Speotyto cunicularia) and its many nicknames leave little doubt about its lifestyle.
-Speo is a Greek word for cave, and cunicularia means burrower.
+The burrowing owl's scientific name (Athene cunicularia) and its many nicknames leave little doubt about its lifestyle.
+Athene was a Greek goddess of wisdom, and cunicularia means burrower.
 Nicknames include prairie dog owl, gopher owl, ground owl, and howdy owl.

 This 8-inch-tall raptor is found throughout much of the western United States, portions of southcentral Canada, and much of Central and South America, excluding the jungles of the Amazon.
 Burrowing owls nest in vacant burrows excavated by prairie dogs, badgers, Richardson's ground squirrels, and even tortoises of the Southwest.
 This adaptation has served burrowing owls well, since burrows not only furnish nest sites, but also escape from predators and temperature extremes.
 Burrowing owls nesting in the northern portions of their range migrate south for the winter, while birds in the southern range and Florida are year-round residents.

 Burrowing owls return to South Dakota alone or in pairs in April or early May.
 Observations of banded birds have shown that they do not mate for life, but a male will frequently defend and use the same burrow for more than one year, as long as the burrow has not collapsed or been destroyed.